ImenBenAmar/Event-management/README.md

 - **Filter Events**: Advanced filtering options help users find the perfect events to attend.
 - **Manage Registrations**: Event creators can accept or reject registration requests and receive notifications.
 - **Notifications**: Users receive notifications for event updates and registration status.
-- **system for reviews classification** : i itegrate a deep learning model (LSTM) to predict if there is positive or negative reviews
+- **system for reviews classification** : i itegrate a deep learning NLP model (LSTM) to predict if there is positive or negative reviews

 ### Admin Features
 - **Approve/Cancel Events**: Admins have the authority to approve or cancel events created by users.